Precision or Peril: A PoC of Python Code Quality from Quantized Large Language Models: Methodology

 \subsection{Methodology Overview}

-Figure~\ref{fig:method_diagram} shows an overview of our methodology and experimental pipeline used to answer our proposed RQs.
+Fig.~\ref{fig:method_diagram} shows an overview of our methodology and experimental pipeline used to answer our proposed RQs.
 Below is a brief description of each step:

-\begin{itemize} \item Step 1 - Take in Benchmark Prompts: This first step extracts each prompt from both the HumanEval Plus and MBPP benchmarks and prepares them to be given to the LLM.
-No preprocessing or data cleaning was required before giving the prompt to the LLM. \item Step 2 - Generate 1 Code Solution Per Prompt Using the LLM: This step is the one that generates a code solution for each prompt using the LLM itself.
-To do this, we first tokenize the prompt using the LLM's tokenizer, feed the prompt to the LLM itself, and decode the output once the generation is complete. \item Step 3 - Store Generated Solutions: This step extracts each generated solution and saves them to JSON files.
-We saved all the results for a given benchmark for further analysis in steps 4, 5, and 7. \item Step 4 - Run Unit Tests to Get Passing Rates: This step is our first analysis step.
+\begin{itemize}[leftmargin=1em] \item \textbf{Step 1 - Take in Benchmark Prompts:} This first step extracts each prompt from both the HumanEvalPlus and MBPP Plus benchmarks and prepares them to be given to the quantized/unquantized version of each LLM.
+We did not do any prompt engineering before sending the prompt into the LLM. \item \textbf{Step 2 - Generate 1 Code Solution Per Prompt Using the LLM:} Here, we generate a code solution for each prompt using the LLM itself.
+To do this, we first tokenize the prompt using the LLM's tokenizer, feed the prompt to the LLM, and decode the output once its generation is complete. \item \textbf{Step 3 - Store Generated Solutions:} This step extracts each generated solution and saves them to JSON files.
+We saved all the results for a given benchmark for further analysis in steps 4 - 7. \item \textbf{Step 4 - Run Unit Tests to Get Passing Rates:} This step is the first in our analysis phase.
 Here, we run the unit tests provided with each benchmark on the generated solutions.
-No preprocessing was done in this step. \item Step 5 - Run CodeBLEU to get Similarity Scores: In this step, we ran CodeBLEU to get the similarity scores between the generated solutions and the human-written solutions provided in both benchmarks.
-No preprocessing was required. \item Step 6 - Convert solutions to Python Files: Before we run our SonarQube analysis, we convert the solutions into Python files.
+No preprocessing was done in this step. \item \textbf{Step 5 - Run CodeBLEU to get Similarity Scores:} In this step, we ran CodeBLEU to get the similarity scores between the generated solutions and the human-written solutions provided in both benchmarks.
+No preprocessing was required. \item \textbf{Step 6 - Convert solutions to Python Files:} Before we run our SonarQube analysis, we convert the solutions into Python files.
 To do this, we extracted each solution from the JSON files and write them into a separate Python file.
-This results in a single Python file for each solution that we could then use for SonarQube analysis in step 7. \item Step 7 - Run SonarQube for Code Analysis: Once the generated code is written to Python files, we run SonarQube on all the Python files for a single benchmark.
+This results in a single Python file for each solution that we could then use for SonarQube analysis in step 7. \item \textbf{Step 7 - Run SonarQube for Code Analysis:} Once the generated code is written to Python files, we run SonarQube on all the Python files for each of the benchmarks.
 SonarQube analysis results in many different metrics, including code smells, vulnerability issues, maintainability and reliability problems, code efficiency issues, and the estimated time to fix all of these issues. \end{itemize}

+We followed the same 7-step procedure shown in the diagram for 4-bit quantized, 8-bit quantized, and unquantized base LLMs.